Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 Simplify/Update the following as required for your project (Currently set up for django project with a postgresql DB)
 * `docker/docker-compose.*.yml` files
-* `start.sh` currently produces different django start commands based on environment variables
+* `backend-start.sh` currently produces different django start commands based on environment variables
 * `.vscode/tasks.shared.json`
 * `.vscode/launch.shared.json`
 * `.editorconfig`
-* `start.sh`
+* `backend-start.sh`

 If you need to interactively initialize your code in the container with it's exact environment...
 * Do steps #01 and #02 of [setup-and-run](#setup-and-run)